ChadEstoupStreiff/BackupScheduler/README.md

 TIME_START="22:25"
 ```
 ## How to launch
-Launch by launching docker container with docker-compose
+Launch by launching docker container with docker-compose.
+**!Beware!
+This will start a copy when you start the container, it can be a heavy processus and can reduce your server performance temporarly.**
+The first copy is way more longer than next ones.
 > docker-compose up -d